 Since then, history progressed pretty much the same with a noticeable difference.
 These gifts extend human life, the average life expectancy is one hundred and fifty years while the oldest can live to two hundred.
 Overpopulation is a more pressing problem, but luckily for humanity they don't age to look two hundred.
 They age properly until twenty, but can stay twenty until fifty, fifty until one thirty.
 Now, where do I begin?

 New student, David.
 Instantly popular.
 I watch from the corner of the field as shadows curl around me.
-He has only been here since Christmas and it doesn't matter David, Stephanie, Zoey, Ruby, Rick, and Jane.
+He has only been here since Christmas and it doesn't matter David, Stephanie, Zoey, Ruby, Rick, and Jade.
 They look like age old friends, when the only ages they have seen are 1-16.
 I look away and doodle a little picture on my notebook.